3pillarlabs/ios-horizontalmenu/README.md

 Did you find a bug in the framework?
 Create an [issue](https://github.com/3pillarlabs/ios-horizontalmenu/issues).

-Want to help us implement new features or fix a bug?
+Want to help us implement new features or fix bugs?
 Create a [pull request](https://github.com/3pillarlabs/ios-horizontalmenu/pulls).

 ## License